Enhancing Adversarial Robustness through Multi-Objective Representation Learning: Related Work

 \subsection{Adversarial Training}

 Adversarial training, introduced by \cite{madry2017towards}, has emerged as one of the most effective defenses against adversarial attacks.
 The core idea involves augmenting the training data with adversarial examples generated using methods like Projected Gradient Descent (PGD).
-While standard adversarial training has proven effective against known attacks, it often results in models becoming overly specialized to the specific types of adversarial examples used during training \citep{tsipras2018robustness}.
+While standard adversarial training has proven effective against known attacks, it often results in models becoming overly specialized to the specific types of adversarial examples used during training \cite{tsipras2018robustness}.
 To address this limitation, several variants of adversarial training have been proposed. \cite{kannan2018adversarial} introduced Adversarial Logit Pairing (ALP), which enhances robustness by pairing logits from adversarial and clean examples during training.
-Building on this, they proposed Clean Logit Pairing (CLP), which further refines the approach by focusing specifically on randomly selected clean training examples. \cite{ding2018mma} advanced the field with Max-Margin Adversarial (MMA) training, which pushes decision boundaries further from data points, thereby offering enhanced robustness.
+Building on this, they proposed Clean Logit Pairing (CLP), which further refines the approach by focusing specifically on randomly selected clean training examples.
 The TRADES method by \cite{zhang2019theoretically} marked a significant leap forward by explicitly balancing the trade-off between robustness and accuracy through a regularized loss function that minimizes the Kullback-Leibler divergence between predictions on natural and adversarial examples.
 This was further refined by MART \cite{wang2019improving}, which focuses on the robustness of misclassified examples, addressing vulnerabilities near the decision boundary.
 Despite these advancements, common limitations persist, including the challenge of maintaining strong robustness while achieving high accuracy on clean data.
 Building on these state-of-the-art adversarial training methods, our approach, MOREL, addresses these challenges by strengthening the robustness of DNNs through a robust feature representation learning technique.
-By considering a multi-objective optimization framework, MOREL aims to achieve the best possible trade-offs between robustness and accuracy—an aspect that, to our knowledge, has not been fully explored in previous work.
+By considering a multi-objective optimization framework, MOREL aims to achieve the best possible trade-offs between robustness and accuracy, an aspect that, to our knowledge, has not been fully explored in previous work.